What to do if ...

 HIV Post Exposure Prophylaxis (PEP)

-If you believe you may have been exposed to HIV, there is medication that you can take within 72 hours which can reduce your chances of getting HIV.
+If you believe you may have been exposed to HIV, there is medication that you must start within 72 hours which can reduce your chances of getting HIV.
 Talk to a health care provider about whether taking PEP might be beneficial for you.

 PEP is also available when a person has been sexually assaulted.
 If you have been sexually assaulted, go to your nearest emergency room for assessment and support.